eezstreet/SWATEliteForce/README.md

 MARK WITH LIGHTSTICK orders the nearest officer to go to the location and drop a lightstick.
 DROP LIGHTSTICK orders the nearest officer to drop a lightstick at their feet.

 ## HOW CAN I CHECK FOR TRAPS IN MULTIPLAYER?
 Use the Optiwand, and aim up at the doorknob.
-The AI in singleplayer don't use the optiwand because they're super duper pros at it, and pulling out the optiwand is slower.

 ## HOW CAN I PLAY IN MULTIPLAYER?
 ARE THERE ANY SERVERS?
 Please read the How to Play in Multiplayer section of this README. :)